 NOTE: The below response may happen, especially if you contacted middle- or low-level employees working in big companies - big structure may result in a worse flow of information.

 Thank you for information!
-I’m trying to get in touch with a person responsible for web marketing in your company, could you maybe give me some clue on who that would be?
+I’m trying to get in touch with a person responsible for web marketing in your company, could you maybe give me some clue who would be that?

-What you can do instead of asking the prospect, is doing some research by yourself - check the company’s LinkedIn profile to find the right person and then ask to confirm if it is the right fit for you.
+Also remember: What you can do instead of asking the prospect is doing some research yourself - check the company’s LinkedIn profile to find the right person and then ask to confirm if it is the right fit for you.
 In addition, be sure to ask for their email address.

 NOTE: If you don't get the email address from the prospect, you can try using the same pattern as your previous contact had, e.g. email@example.com or firstname.lastname@example.org